DMAD PARTICIPATES IN #RiseToThrive FUNDRAISING CHALLENGE SEPT 10 THRU OCT 22

 DMAD CELEBRATED 20-YEARS WITH EVENT AT DAKOTA LODGE ON MAY 30,2013!!!

 DADS MAKE A DIFFERENCE was born from the collaboration of four amazing women in 1993.
 We have much to CELEBRATE and be THANKFUL for.
 DMAD is grateful for everyone who has supported us over the years!
-Our20th Anniversary Celebration is scheduled for Thursday, May 30, 2013 from 5:00 to 9:00PM at Dakota Lodge in Thompson County Park in West St Paul, MN.
-The event will include entertainment (T. Mychael Rambo and others), buffet dinner, program, stories, special acknowledgements, and lots of fun and laughter.
-We hope you'll join us.
-More details coming soon.
-SAVE THE DATE!
+Our20th Anniversary Celebration was held on Thursday, May 30, 2013 from 5:00 to 9:00PM at Dakota Lodge in Thompson County Park in West St Paul, MN.
+The event included entertainment (T. Mychael Rambo and others), buffet dinner, program, stories, special acknowledgements, and lots of fun and laughter.
+Where you there?

 DMAD PARTNERED ON "TYING THE KNOT ...
 SONGS FOR OUR FATHERS"

 A day-long celebration acknowledging the contributions of African American men as fathers and community leaders, Tying the Knot, took a bold vision and transformed it into a tremendous success!
 Tying the Knot, held on Saturday, June 16, 2012, proved to be entertaining, educational, and engaging!
 Through the efforts of partner organizations - Dads Make a Difference, Save Our Sons, and Obsidian Arts - T. Mychael Rambo, Artistic Director (and inspirational leader), and the enthusiastic support of Minnesota Public Radio, producer of the Fitzgerald Theater performance, we indeed tied the knot!
 In the spirit of this community-wide celebration we achieved these accomplishments and many more.